edyp/tools/README.md

 Expect script for telneting and preparing a device to working/developing on it.
 - telnet to device
 - mount nfs
-- Execute something if needed
+- execute something if needed